hohilwik/processor/README.md

 - PC is set to the address of the next instruction

-# 0_wrapper
+# 0_proc_wrapper

-- to abstract out all this
+- wrapper to abstract out all this

 ----------------------------------------------------